Power Query is the data source editor in PowerBI.

 })

-You will get this:
+You will get the following:

 Feel free to revisit your data source when you add custom fields: